Who needs a Citizenship Certificate?

 - Download our simplified instructions and application by clicking here

 - Follow the instructions.
-Please complete one (1) citizenship certificate application per person.
+Please complete one (1) certificate of Canadian citizenship application per person.
 Please ensure there are no gaps in your address history and employment timelines.

 - Fax or email all forms and copies of documents to us for a quick review, or mail your application and copies of supporting documents to our office at: 1180 Danforth Avenue, Toronto, ON M4J 1M3